 This jalapeño infused Tequila will bring spicy heat as well as a vegetable note to your cocktails.
 Your favorite Tequila and fresh jalapeño chili peppers will beautifully spice up all your favorite Tequila cocktails.

-By infusing Tequila with jalapeño, the agave spirit obtains a vegetal, spicy note that suits its flavor and bite perfectly.
-And as this infusion is so easy to make at home, it's a great way to heat up your favorite Margarita or Paloma recipes.
+By infusing Tequila with jalapeño, the agave spirit obtains a vegetal, spicy note that suits its flavor and bite perfectly and works great in many of our favorite Tequila cocktails.

 The method is simple yet effective.
 You need 750ml of quality Tequila, meaning one made of only 100% Blue Weber agave. -That has to be written on the bottle somewhere.